linez2/calories_calculator_app/README.md

 * calculate the amount of calories in a dish or a specific product;
 * find recipes that match their needs;
-* move through a simple connected flow from onboarding to scanning, results, and recipe details.

 ## Main User Stories